Method-for-Software-System-Development/Cloud_Computing/gui/about.md

 - Real-time sensor monitoring from indoor and outdoor environments
 - Historical data analysis with trend visualization
 - Search capabilities over MQTT-related technical content
+- A built-in AI-powered ChatBot assistant is available to answer questions, provide troubleshooting tips, and guide users through the dashboard features
 - A fault simulator with daily challenges for diagnosing simulated malfunctions
 - A gamified experience with scoring based on performance and efficiency
 - A user directory and personalized dashboard view